Onuralp-Ozcan/Junior-DevOps-Project/README.md

 4. Define the Jenkins server URL in the GitHub repository's GitHub webhook settings.

 ### Step 3: Creating the CI Pipeline
-1. In the Jenkins console, create a pipeline named KONZEK-CI.
+1. In the Jenkins console, create a pipeline named Example-CI.
 2. Enable the GitHub hook trigger for GITScm polling option in the pipeline's build triggers section to trigger the pipeline on push events.
 3. In the pipeline's definition section, select the pipeline script from SCM option.
 4. Enter the URL of the GitHub repository and set the script path to Jenkinsfile-CI.